f1tenth/f1tenth_doc/getting_started/firmware/drive_workspace_docker.rst

 ----------
 We use Docker to containerize the software stack.
 You can find a tutorial on basic Docker concepts `here <https://docs.docker.com/get-started/>`__.
 We'll also utilize `nvidia-docker <https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html>`_ to use the GPU onboard inside containers.
 Both of these dependencies should already come with JetPack after you've flashed your Jetson.

-We use ROS 2 Foxy for communication and run the car.
-You can find a tutorial on ROS 2 `here <https://docs.ros.org/en/foxy/Tutorials.html>`__.
+We use ROS 2 Humble for communication and run the car.
+You can find a tutorial on ROS 2 `here <https://docs.ros.org/en/humble/Tutorials.html>`__.

 In the following section, we'll go over how to set up the **drivers** for sensors and the motor control: